 It was imperative that someone take Judas’ place so that his position as the 12th apostle would not remain empty.
 The new people of God, like Israel, were to have 12 designated and appointed leaders.
 To qualify for nomination as an apostle, a man had to have been with the other apostles the entire time of Jesus’ public ministry, from the time Jesus was baptized by John until His ascension.
 With prayer and humble dependence on God to reveal His will, the apostles cast lots and Matthias was selected to replace Judas.
 After Pentecost the Holy Spirit guided Jesus’ followers through dreams, visions, and prophecies, instead of through casting lots.

 Jews observed three great annual pilgrimage festivals when many would go to the temple in Jerusalem…unleavened bread which included Passover, Pentecost, and booths.
 On Pentecost when the Jewish people were gathered in Jerusalem to celebrate God’s blessings, and when the disciples were united and expectant as they gathered for prayer, the Holy Spirit came and filled the gathered believers.
 Everyone present was filled with the Holy Spirit.
 This was the gift Jesus had promised to send so that they could be powerful witnesses.
 The Spirit’s wisdom, energy, and power were the driving force behind the churches work and witness.
 And, the Holy Spirit gave extraordinary communication skills that day which made it possible for people from other countries to hear in their own languages what God had done.
 Here this supernatural gift reveals the energizing presence of God’s Spirit and it inaugurates the proclamation of the Good News to people of every nation.
 Because Pentecost was a pilgrim festival, Jews from every nation were present in Jerusalem at that time and were thus able to hear the Good News being proclaimed in their own languages.
 Nothing was lost in translation.
-Check out the map to see where all of these different people and languages came from.

 Chapter 2:14-36 is the first of about 30 speeches in the Book of Acts and one of the most important, standing as it does at the very inception of the church.
 It is typical of the apostle’s preaching who proclaimed that the Old Testament promises had been fulfilled in the life, death, and resurrection of Jesus Christ who is the promised Messiah.
 They spoke of being eye witnesses of Jesus’ entire public ministry and that they were His chosen representatives.
 They preached that people are called to repent of their sins and have faith in God through in Jesus Christ.
 They spoke of salvation and the presence of the Holy Spirit being promised to those who respond positively to the message of the Good News.
 This was their basic message and this also characterized Paul’s messages.
 This message was preached repeatedly to both Jews and Gentiles throughout the Mediterranean world.
 All the people were summoned to repent of their sins and turn to God through faith in Jesus Christ.
 Here Peter quoted the prophet Joel who predicted a wider exercise of the gifts of prophecy, including visions and dreams by both young and old, men and women.
 On the day of Pentecost Peter proclaimed Joel’s prophecy was being fulfilled.
 This signaled that the last days had arrived.
 Peter taught that while cruel men had crucified Jesus this action had not defeated God’s prearranged plan for salvation.
 In fact God had raised Him back to life which David had foretold.
 And the apostles had all witnessed this.
 Peter preached that God the Father, as He had promised, was now pouring out His Holy Spirit on the church through the risen Jesus Christ.
 They called on all of Israel to recognize that God had acted decisively to make the crucified Jesus both Lord and Messiah.
 When confronted with their message the people asked what they were supposed to do.
 Peter always had the same answer…repent, turn back to God, and be baptized.
 Luke makes a clear connection between personal faith and membership in the Christian community.
 Life in this new community involved devotion to apostolic teaching of God’s Word, fellowship, sharing, joy, and praise.
 It resulted in the Lord’s continuing to add to their number those who were being saved.
 At this stage of things it is most likely that the prayers included participation in the formal prayers of the temple.